Haothai1/OpenSpotifyAPI/README.md

 # OpenSpotifyAPI
 ## Description
-This project demonstrates how to load and display data from the Spotify API using HTML, CSS, and JavaScript.
-The app will require you to login to a spotify account then display the user profile information and the top five songs of the user.
+This project demonstrates how to load and display data from the Spotify API using HTML, CSS, JavaScript, and TypeScript.
+The app will require you use an API key to login to a spotify account then display the user profile information and the top five songs of the user.

+## Run the APP locally with your own API key:
+1. Create an SpotifyWeb account: https://developer.spotify.com/
+2. Paste your Client ID (API key) in index.js file.
+The index.js file can be found under the src folder.
+   (Note: You can skip this step if you send the owner your email to give you access to use their key instead of creating your own API key)

 ## Setup
 If you do not already have Git install it: